THE PORCH COMMUNITY CHURCH

 7

-Get To Know You Bang"Bang!" encourages kids to react quickly and this is a modification of the classic game which helps kids get to know everyone's names really well.
-It is good because there's pressure on everyone to remember names, not just the new kids.
-The kids that have been hanging around for years still might find themselves forgetting names under the pressure.
+"Bang!" encourages people to react quickly and this is a modification of the classic game which helps people get to know everyone's names really well.
+It is good because there's pressure on everyone to remember names, not just the new people.
+The people that have been hanging around for years still might find themselves forgetting names under the pressure.

 See instructions for this get to know you game »